tnichols89/tnichols89.github.io/_posts/2023-10-12-batchnorm-backward.md

 \end{align*}
 $$

-### Step 4: Plug 'n Chug
+#### Tie It All Together
-We now apply our derivations to the equation we constructed above using the chain rule:
+Now that we have the partial derivatives of all the bits and pieces we need, let's apply them to the equation we constructed above using the chain rule:

 $$
 \begin{align*}